cryptobuks/tinfoil/README.md

 - Keep your wallets paper backups in a safe place.
 Keep redundant backups.
 The paper backup encryption is easy to brute-force.
 - Don't charge your Tinfoil device in public USB ports, use a charger you trust, or a power only USB cable.
 - Keep your Tinfoil device safe, the encrypted private keys can theoretically be extracted if you have the device.
+- Switch your Tinfoil device off when you are not using it, and if you can, remove the battery.